valango/duke/README.md

 The _`Ruler#check()`_ method typically called from _`Walker#onEntry()`_ finds all rules matching the given entry _`(name, type)`_ and fills in the lastMatch array, analogous to ancestors array.
 Then it returns the most prominent (the highest) action code value.
+The `DO_SKIP` and other system action codes prevail the user-defined codes simply because they have higher values.

-A negative value screens the actual one.
+A negative value screens the actual one. _**Do not**_ use negative values in rule definitions - the ruler will do this for you, when it encounters a pattern starting with '!'.

 The sub-directories opened later will inherit new _`Ruler`_ instances with _`ancestors`_ set to _`lastMatch`_ contents from the upper level.